 The island of Newfoundland, being well out into the Atlantic Ocean, is equal to placing an object on a mirror under a lamp.
 The surface of the sea acts as the mirror which causes an underlight or backlight.
 An incident of blue from sea and sky is quite prominent on most objects in this environment.
 Add to this, wind, energy and tidal energy and the result is an effect on all objects which makes the island and environment quite unique.

 Excerpt from artist statement in Newfoundland Rhythmics exhibition publication, organized by the Memorial University Art Gallery, 1978.

-George Noseworthy was born in New York in 1929.
-After graduating from New York State University Institute of Applied Arts and Sciences and the Art Student's League, he worked for 21 years as an art director for major advertising agencies and publishers in New York.
+Noseworthy studied at the New York State University Institute of Applied Arts and Sciences (from which he graduated in the top 10 in his class) and at the Art Students League of New York.
+After graduation, he worked as an artist and art director for major advertising agencies and publishers in New York.

 Noseworthy passed away in 1985.
 His body was cremated and his ashes were scattered over the sea and land he loved to paint.
-He composed the epitaph inscribed on his urn.
-It reads: "Say not, that you viewed my art and saw life, but say you again viewed life and saw my art.”
+He composed the epitaph inscribed on his urn: “Say not, that you viewed my art and saw life, but say you again viewed life and saw my art.”